Skip to content

 DISA STIG Remediation Project

-PowerShell Remediation Scripts and Screenshot-based validation evidence for selected Windows 11 DISA STIG findings in a lab environment.
+PowerShell remediation scripts with screenshot validation for selected Windows 11 DISA STIG findings in a lab environment.

 11